-- The data subject has given his consent.
+- The data subject has given their consent.

-- The transfer is necessary for one of the reasons set out in the Act, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.
+- The transfer is necessary for one of the reasons specified in the Act, including the performance of a contract between us and the data subject, or to protect the vital interests of the data subject.

 Subject to the requirements above, personal data we hold may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-Those staff may be engaged in, among other things, the fulfilment of contracts with the data subject, the processing of payment details and the provision of support services.
+These staff members may be involved in various tasks, such as fulfilling contracts with data subjects, processing payment details, and providing support services.

-Individuals must make a formal request for information we hold about them.
-Employees who receive a request should forward it to the data department immediately.
+Individuals must make a formal request for information held about them.
+Employees who receive such requests should promptly forward them to the data department.

-- Where a request is made electronically, data will be provided electronically when possible.
+- When a request is made electronically, we will strive to provide data electronically if possible.

-Our support team will refer a request to the data processing department or the Data Protection Compliance Manager for assistance in difficult situations.
+- Our support team will escalate difficult situations or requests to the data processing department or the Data Protection Compliance Manager for further assistance.